openhabfoundation/myopenhab.github.io/index.md

 ### Web Access

-Once you have successfully set up the cloud connector, you can log in here at [https://myopenhab.org/login](https://myopenhab.org/login), which gives you remote web access to the web UIs of your openHAB runtime and also let's you check for the state of exposed items, notifications and events.
+Once you have successfully set up the cloud connector, you can log in here at [https://myopenhab.org/login](https://myopenhab.org/login), which gives you remote web access to the web UIs of your openHAB runtime and also lets you check the state of exposed items, notifications and events.

 <div style="clear:both"></div>